syncfusion-content/asp.netmvc-docs/aspnetmvc/DateRangePicker/behavior-settings.md

 ## Value

-DateRangePicker value can be selected through picking two date values from available two DatePicker calendar or you can set it by using **Value** property.
+DateRangePicker value can be selected through picking two date values from available two calendars on popup or you can set it by using **Value** property.

 Add the following code in your CSHTML page to render DateRangePicker with value.